 Choosing concrete over asphalt will not affect resale value.
 Be sure to seal your concrete driveway so as to prevent oil stains from seeping in.

-While starting as low as $11/sqft, the average is closer to $13/sqft.
+Driveway pavers cost $10 to $30 per square foot to install.
 It is a very manually intensive task resulting in more than 50% of the project cost coming from the labor costs.

 Good in all climates because of the joint space that allows the pavers room to expand.